Hepatitis B is a liver disease. It can be acute or chronic. Acute hepatitis B usually goes away on its own and may not need treatment.

 Chronic hepatitis B is an infection that lasts more than six months.
 Chronic infection can lead to other health problems.
 Hepatitis B is treated with antiviral medications.

-Hepatitis B is caused a virus.
+Hepatitis B is caused by a virus.
 The virus causes swelling and irritation in the liver and makes it difficult for the liver to function normally.

 The hepatitis B virus (HBV) is spread by semen, vaginal secretions, saliva, blood, or body fluids from an infected person.
 The virus can pass from these fluids to your body through an open cut in your skin.